-The last step is as important as all the others but is often overlooked by most organizations.
-To attain and sustain safety performance excellence, the organization and its management must constantly focus on "the what" or the most frequent unresolved injury potentials and the most severe unresolved injury potentials.
-Most organizations are focusing on numerous safety issues simultaneously, effectively causing a lack of focus.
-Organizations also need to focus intently on "the talk" or said another way, the constant and consistent safety message that all employees need to hear.
-Finally, organizations need to focus on "the who."
+The last step is as important as all the others but is often overlooked by organizations.
+To attain excellence, the organization and its management must constantly focus on "what" are the most frequent unresolved injury potentials and the most severe unresolved injury potentials.
+Most organizations focus on numerous safety issues simultaneously, effectively causing a lack of focus.
+Next, organizations need to focus intently on the "talk" or, said another way, the constant and consistent message that employees need to hear.
+Finally, organizations also need to focus on the "who."
 They need to address the problem children as well as underperforming managers and supervisors.
 Those individuals are creating a huge impact on overall organizational safety performance.
-If not successfully mentored and without their commitment, their lack of influence will continue to affect safety performance.
+If not successfully mentored, their influence will continue to affect performance.